bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 Kotlin reflection API works both for Kotlin and Java classes, and you can “convert” from Kotlin to Java reflection objects and back.
 For example, you can say `kClass.java` and get a `java.lang.Class` instance, and vice versa: `jlClass.kotlin` gives you a `KClass` instance.
 ## @Nullable and @NotNull in Java

-As always, Java interop is a big priority for us, and this time we are improving on the <em>platform types</em> feature we shipped in [M9](http://blog.jetbrains.com/kotlin/2014/10/m9-is-here/) : now the compiler issues warnings on misuse of Java values annotated as `@Nullable` and `@NotNull`.
+As always, Java interop is a big priority for us, and this time we are improving on the *platform types* feature we shipped in [M9](http://blog.jetbrains.com/kotlin/2014/10/m9-is-here/) : now the compiler issues warnings on misuse of Java values annotated as `@Nullable` and `@NotNull`.
 This is not as strict as it used to be before M9, but it doesn’t break as often either.
 Next step would be to issue Java nullability errors in a safe way (so that an error can always be fixed reasonably), and this is planned for the next milestone.
 ## Android Extensions